 Despite the jelly brains, the film is decidedly non-gory, and we don’t even see many bodies, as the authortities have conveniently emptied the whole town of dead people when the agents arrive.
 Some of the best scenes of the movie are of Barton and Snowy inspecting the deserted town.
 This is one of the first sound films to play around with the ”empty world” idea, which would become increasingly popular through the fifties and particularly the late sixties and seventies.
 The only feature film to take the notion to its full potential before the fifties was the Danish meteor disaster film The End of the World (1916, review).
 In Dick Barton Strikes Back it’s just an empty town, but the scenes have a very eerie quality nonetheless.

-The scenes in the mansion play heavily on the horror genre and the mood and lighting anticipate the Hammer horrors of the future, in particular The Quatermass Xperiment (1955).
+The scenes in the mansion play heavily on the horror genre and the mood and lighting anticipate the Hammer horrors of the future, in particular The Quatermass Xperiment (1955, review).
 The use of music and sound is also outstanding.
 First there is the superb title theme Devil’s Galop by Charles Williams, which was also used as the theme for the radio show.
 The sense of urgency and drama in the piece makes it feel like a light version of Wagner’s Flight of the Valkyries.
 Then there is the clever use of a dramatic ”gypsy tune” as a central plot element, and as a theme played throughout the movie in different incarnations, and becomes a leitmotif for approaching doom.
 Some critics have complained about the too obvious use of music as emotional cues in the movie, but this, I think, is completely acceptable in a movie like this.
 Then there is the use of a specific sound effect that overpowers much of the ending of the movie, as well as the highly dramatic end scene itself where a wounded Dick Barton climbs a tall tower to save a town from utter destruction and battle it out with the deranged mastermind trying to take over the world!

 The climax where Barton fights for his life while climbing up the Blackpool Tower is a highlight of the film, featuring some nice fistfights up in the air, a wrestling match in an elevator and death-defying climb, actually shot on location in Blackpool.
 It’s sometimes easy to forget that you are not watching a James Bond movie.
 Even the rough but sophisticated agent Barton is a direct predecessor of Sean Connery’s James Bond, much more so than Ian Fleming’s colourless literary original.